Static vs. dynamic content

 Dynamic content

-Dynamic content describes content that is connected to data in the Webflow CMS — content that changes and has a shared structure.
-When you reference dynamic content on your site, your design is linked to dynamic data in the CMS so you can update multiple instances of content all at once.
+The most common data source is the Webflow CMS — when you reference CMS content on your site, your design is linked to dynamic data so you can update multiple instances of content all at once.

 This is extremely efficient for sites that have similar and repeating content (e.g., blogs, news sites, team members, etc.).
 For example, you could create a Collection called “Blog posts” and design the Blog post Collection page, which serves as a template for all the blog posts in the Collection — meaning the same design will be used for all of the blog posts, and any time you make a change to the Collection page, it will automatically update the design for all of the blog posts in your Collection.
 Any time you add a new blog post to your Collection, it’ll share the same style as the rest of the blog posts.